 - Once you have the syrup, remove from heat.
 Allow to cool for a few minutes, then add the aloe vera gel, the pectin and lemon.

 - Continue stirring until all ingredients are mixed well.
 Heat on low heat for complete mixture.

 - Once you have the consistency that you like, store in the glass jar with a lid.

 Method of consumption

-- This natural aloe vera jelly can be eaten on its own or with fruit and natural juices.
+- You can eat this natural aloe vera jelly on its own or with fruit and natural juices.

 - Eat one tablespoon in the morning, and another half tablespoon in the afternoon.

-- Eat an additional tablespoon if suffering from heartburn, ulcers or infections.
+- Eat an additional tablespoon if you suffer from heartburn, ulcers or infections.

 - Avoid eating too much as it does possess laxative properties, which could cause undesired effects.

 Did you like this recipe?
 Now you know how to make it at home, so use it with your diet.